 Environmental governance represents a new paradigm in environmental management, and it is a crucial component of achieving effective governance.
 Furthermore, environmental governance aims to make environmental aspects the primary focus of development in Indonesia, alongside economic and social factors.
 It underscores the importance of integrating environmental considerations into mainstream development initiatives.

 To strengthen the implementation of environmental governance, there is a need for representative institutions capable of performing their functions in lawmaking and effective oversight.
 This includes independent, clean, professional judicial institutions, government officials with integrity and professionalism, democratic decentralization, and a strong civil society that can effectively carry out political oversight tasks.
-Effective conflict resolution mechanisms are also essential in this regard [20].[21].
+Effective conflict resolution mechanisms are also essential in this regard [20].
+Maximizing environmental outcomes will be beneficial to provide stakeholders with a level of collective decision-making competence that is in line with the call for sustainability that truly empowers participatory processes [21].

 The government's efforts to enforce the law in waste management are indeed a significant factor in the community.
 Additionally, the Langsa City Government plays a pivotal role in law enforcement in waste management, both in preventive and punitive measures.
 Furthermore, the legal framework in place is embodied in Regional Regulation No. 8 of 2014 of Pekanbaru City concerning Waste Management.
 In fact, this legal foundation is relatively sound, necessitating public awareness and education efforts by the Langsa City Government to inform the population about these regulations.